 • Proximity to hospitals and specialty healthcare providers

-• Contract structure (month-to-month vs long-term agreements)
+• Contract structure (month-to-month vs. long-term agreements)

 Premium pricing in the Twin Cities does not always correlate directly with care quality.
 Some communities command higher rates due to amenities or location convenience rather than materially different care delivery models.

 Requesting a written breakdown of all potential fees helps families avoid unexpected cost escalations.
+Reviewing both current pricing and historical rate increase patterns can also provide additional insight into long-term affordability.

 Frequently Asked Questions